How to Create a Country Wedding On a Budget

 Set your budget early – When it comes to a big day like your wedding, it really does pay to plan ahead.
 And the very first thing you need to knock if your to-do list is the budget.
 A country wedding can rack up a pretty big bill pretty quickly, so to keep your costs under control you should start thinking right away about where you can save a few bucks, and where you want to splurge.

-Our recommendation for a great splurge is catering with The Roving Rooster.
-Chef Laurie specializes in creative cuisine and will help you design a uniquely delicious farm to table menu for your reception and/or your rehearsal dinner.
+Our recommendation for a great splurge is catering with A Taste of My Kitchen.
+Chef Tussaint specializes in creative cuisine and will help you design a uniquely delicious farm to table menu for your reception and/or your rehearsal dinner.
 Feel free to browse our mouth-watering sample menus for some deliciously inspiring ideas.

 Design and make your own fun save the date announcements, invitations and place cards – Some judicious Googling will lead you to hundreds of beautiful, free, or inexpensive templates and patterns you can download and customize, using tools that you probably already have on your computer, like Microsoft Word or Google Docs.
 Mac users have access to dozens of attractive invitation and postcard templates in Pages, which can be tweaked, personalized, and printed up at your local printshop.

 Don’t be afraid to ask for help – We’ll bet you have some talented friends and that many of them would be happy to lend a hand with setup, cleanup, or ushering, in lieu of an expensive gift.